n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.outputparserstructured.md

 ## Node parameters

+**Schema Type**: Define how the output should be structured and validated.
+You have two options to provide the schema:

+1. **Generate from JSON Example**: Input an example JSON object to automatically generate the schema.
+2. **Define Below**: Manually input the JSON schema.

+**JSON Example**: a sample JSON object to generate the schema.
+Only the object property types and names are considered.
+The actual values are not used

 **JSON Schema**: a JSON schema to structure and validate the output.
 Read the JSON Schema [guides and examples](https://json-schema.org/learn/miscellaneous-examples){:target=_blank .external-link} for help creating a valid JSON schema.

 ## Related resources